 Know that in many cases, according to the same LifeWay Research study, most students aren’t leaving church because they disagree with its doctrines or have a deep desire to rebel.
 While your child’s story may be different, a high percentage of students who leave church have simply lost track or struggle to see its importance or relevance in their lives today.

 Know also that based on this study, many students (almost two-thirds) of those who leave the church during this period of their lives actually end up returning.
 According to a book called Families and Faith about the passing down of religious faith across generations, evangelicals actually have a good retention rate, and it is even stronger when both parents are married and attend church with consistency.
 So, in short, don’t believe the doomsday stats.
+Believe the story of the prodigal son.

-Entrust your child’s journey to Jesus.
+Entrust your child’s journey to Jesus through the story of the prodigal son.

 The point of the story of the prodigal son isn’t just that we are all called to exercise prodigal father level love in everyday life; it’s that Jesus is the one who came down to earth and chased after us.